jdolak/Planet-Scale-Link-Shortener/README.md

 ### Prerequisites

-Docker is required to deploy this project.
+Docker is required to run this project.
 Instructions for how to download it can be found [here](https://docs.docker.com/get-started/get-docker/).

+Ansible is required for remote deployment and infrastructure configuration management but not needed for the majority of users.
+Instructions for ansible can be found [here](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).

 ### Instructions